gabrielmiki/Continuous_Delivery_and_Intergration/README.md

 It is possible to set a volume in the Dockerfile.
 This statement declares that a specific path of the container must be mounted to a Docker volume.
 When you run the container, Docker will create an anonymous volume (volume with a unique id as the name) and mount it to the specified path.
 Appenrently the best way to create a volume is indeed, directly, trougth the command line.
 The Jenkins usage guide suggests to make a persistent volume with the command: -v jenkins_home:/var/jenkins_home.
 What creates a docker volume on the host machine retaining the content even when the container is stopped, started or deleted.

+### Entrypoints
+Set the point, in the container, to start.
+Therfor offers the possibility to run specific commands from the command line.

 ### Jenkins Configuration
 - #### Definitions
   - Job: A user-configured description of the work that Jenkins will manage